Seng3160Group2/FlightPub/README.md

    - You will know its running as the terminal will spit out a bunch of spring related outputs including a big ascii banner
    - You can stop it any time by pressing `ctrl+c` whilst in the terminal that you ran the docker command in
    - The spring app is configured to include live reloading so you do not need to stop it between code changes

+9. Running live sass reloader
+   - open a new terminal window (either via vscode or externally)
+   - in your project root run command `mvn sass-cli:watch`

 *More steps to be added soon*